vipul2802/o365hq.com/content/blog/How to protect your Microsoft 365 environment.md

 Microsoft Teams is a secure platform that is used by millions of users on a regular basis.
 So, it is important to configure additional meaningful steps up in Teams protection.
 Microsoft offers three tiers of protection for data, identities, and devices:

-* Baseline protection
+* Baseline protection.
-* Sensitive protection
+* Sensitive protection.
-* Highly sensitive protection
+* Highly sensitive protection.

 Baseline protection includes public and private teams.
 Public teams can be accessed by anybody in the organization.
 While private teams can only be discovered and accessed by members of the team.
 Teams for sensitive and highly sensitive protection are only private teams in which sharing is limited and sensitivity labels are used to set policies around guest sharing, device access, and content encryption.